StanPlatinum/snapshot-attack-demo/README.md

 # Snapshot Attack Demo

-Thanks Intel for the [Security Advisory](https://www.intel.com/content/www/us/en/security-center/advisory/intel-sa-00691.html)
+This is the original demo of Unanticipated Snapshot Attack found by us.
+Thanks Intel for the [Security Advisory](https://www.intel.com/content/www/us/en/security-center/advisory/intel-sa-00691.html).

 ### Build the demo